neoaggelos/cluster-api-provider-incus/docs/book/src/explanation/unprivileged-containers.md

 ### kubelet

-- use `cgroupDriver: cgroupfs`
 - add feature gate `KubeletInUserNamespace: true`

 When using the default cluster template, these are applied on the nodes through a KubeletConfiguration patch.

+>**NOTE**: Kubernetes documentation also recommends using `cgroupDriver: cgroupfs`, but Incus and Canonical LXD both work correctly with the systemd cgroup driver.
+Further, Kubelet 1.32+ with containerd 2.0+ can query which cgroup driver is used through the CRI API, so no static configuration is required.

 ### containerd

 - set `disable_apparmor = true`
 - set `restrict_oom_score_adj = true`
 - set `disable_hugetlb_controller = true`

-- set `SystemdCgroup = false`
+>**NOTE**: Kubernetes documentation also recommends setting `SystemdCgroup = false`, but Incus and Canonical LXD both work correctly with the systemd cgroup driver.

-When using the default images, the `/opt/configure-containerd-unprivileged-mode.sh` script can be used to reconfigure containerd with the options above.
+When using the default images, the containerd service will automatically detect that the container is running in unprivileged mode, and set those options before starting.
+See `systemctl status containerd` for details.

-The default cluster template will run this script as `preKubeadmCommands` as needed.

 ## Support in pre-built kubeadm images

-Unprivileged containers are supported with the pre-built kubeadm images starting from version **v1.32.3**.
+Unprivileged containers are supported with the pre-built kubeadm images starting from version **v1.32.4**.

 ## Limitations in unprivileged containers